Streetlights And Contact Voltage

-A number of factors contribute to contact voltage, which include aging infrastructure, weather, improper installation, rodent activity, copper wire theft, and corrosion.
-To address these factors, a 10-year horizon plan is in place to prioritize infrastructure replacement and refurbishment.
+Many factors contribute to contact voltage, which include aging infrastructure, weather, improper installation, rodent activity, copper wire theft, and corrosion.
+To address these factors, a 10-year plan is in place to prioritize infrastructure replacement and refurbishment.
 The plan indicates where City Light needs to strategically invest available budget to bring the streetlight assets up to current safety codes.

 The best way to avoid contact voltage is to exercise caution while walking.
 Most cases of contact voltage occur during winter months when weather can be a factor and when streetlights are on for longer hours.